-Depart Enoggera Dam an continue through the residential area before meeting the Boscombe Road junction.
+Depart Enoggera Dam and continue through the residential area before meeting the Boscombe Road junction.
 Follow the trail east onto Boscombe Road trail before heading down to the Gap Creek Reserve.
-This final section will take you through suburban streets before heading up Mt Coot-tha via Honeyeater Track, cross along the Litchfield Track and descending down Mahogany Trail to the Finish.
-Take in the views of the city as you walk your final kilometre, the twinkling lights of civilisation greeting you as you cross the finish line.
+This final section will take you through suburban streets before heading up Mt Coot-tha via Honeyeater Track, cross along the Litchfield Track and descending down to the finish via the Powerful Owl Trail & Pinnacle Trail.
+Enjoy the relative ease of these last kilometers as you head to the FINISH LINE!.
 What a triumphant feeling!
 Your Oxfam Trailwalker journey is complete!

 The difficulty ratings in this map book have been developed using the Australian Walking Track Grading System, which forms part of the national industry standard to